djboni/yocto-benchmark/README.md

   getting the worst case scenario, where all builds need the most memory at the same time.

-- (2) Four of the eight builds were stopped due to low memory.
+- (2) Four of the eight builds crashed due to low memory.

 # References